MirjamKirchner/rob-oliver-data/README.md

 visualization of the pre-processed data in an interactive dashboard, please go to the repository [rob-oliver-app](https://github.com/MirjamKirchner/rob-oliver-app).

-In the following, I'll briefly talk you through the [pre-processing procedure](#pre-processing-procedure) and the related services (e.g., from [Amazon Web Services](https://aws.amazon.com/) (AWS)).
-Next, I'll give you a [quick start](#quick-start), in case you would like to try some of the described functionality on your local machine.
+In the following, I'll briefly talk you through the [Pre-processing procedure](#pre-processing-procedure) and the related services (e.g., from [Amazon Web Services](https://aws.amazon.com/) (AWS)).
+Next, I'll give you a [Quick start](#quick-start), in case you would like to try some of the described functionality on your local machine.
-Finally, I've summarized the most important [learning resources](#learning-resources) that helped me throughout the implementation of this project.
+Finally, I've summarized the most important [Learning resources](#learning-resources) that helped me throughout the implementation of this project.
 I hope, this will give you a head start if you would like to build something similar yourself.
 Happy reading!